reimagined/resolve/docs/running-in-containers.md

 docker-compose up -d postgres
 ```

-To build and run your application, type:
+Type the following to build and run your application:

 ```sh
 docker-compose up -d
 ```

-To use the production configuration, type:
+Type the following to use the production configuration:

 ```sh
 docker-compose -f docker-compose.yml -f docker-compose-production.yml up -d